4 questions to ask yourself in the run up to retirement

 Getting answers to these questions is vital in the run up to retirement.
 We’ll show you how you can do this yourself, and how an adviser could help you.

 This article can help you make your own, well-informed decisions about retirement, but it’s not personal advice.
 You should consider financial advice at retirement if you’re not comfortable making your own decisions.
 We’ll explain this in more detail later.

 1. When can I retire?

 Knowing when you might be able to finish work is key to feeling confident about your retirement.
-Our survey found that only 1 in 3 had planned at what age they wanted to retire.
+Our survey found that half didn’t expect to retire until the current state pension age or over.

 Deciding when you might want to retire will help you understand how long you’ve got to reach your target.
 Remember though, you can’t normally access money in a pension until age 55 (57 from 2028).

 Our online pension calculator can help you check how much your pension could pay at retirement.
 Keep in mind that it’s only a guide.

 For a clearer picture, it could be worth speaking to a financial adviser.

 When you pay an adviser to help with your retirement planning, they’ll do more than simply crunch the numbers.
 They’ll take account of your wider finances as well as your pension, so you can see what your retirement could look like.
 And if it’s not enough, they’ll work with you to help you achieve your goals.